 - The first job creates the database (or data warehouse).

-- The second job contains the Matillion runner that interfaces with a Matillion VM to extract and ingest data into Snowflake.
+- The second job contains the Matillion orchestrator that interfaces with a Matillion VM to extract and ingest data into Snowflake.

 - The last job generates the documentation.